golang101/golang101/pages/generics/555-type-constraints-and-parameters.md

 To make descriptions simple, this book will view the predeclared `comparable` interface type as an interface type having a method (but not view it as a basic interface type).

 Another requirement (restriction) is that the type sets of all non-interface type terms in a term union must have no intersections.
-For example, in the following code snippet, the term unions in the first two declaration fails to compile, but the last two compile okay.
+For example, in the following code snippet, the term unions in the first declaration fails to compile, but the last two compile okay.

 ```Go
 type _ interface {